10 of Samuel Coleridge-Taylor’s all-time best pieces of music

-Composed a year later, in 1909, Coleridge-Taylor’s Othello Suite was commissioned by Herbert Beerbohm Tree’s His Majesty’s Theatre London production of the Shakespeare play.
+Composed a year later, in 1909, Coleridge-Taylor’s Othello Suite was commissioned by Herbert Beerbohm Tree for his production of the Shakespeare play of the same name at His Majesty’s Theatre in London’s West End.

 The incidental music is rich with haunting melodies, racing dances and a lilting ‘Children’s Intermezzo’ that evokes calm and innocence.

 Chineke!
 Orchestra perform the Samuel Coleridge-Taylor, Othello Suite, Op.79 Dance.
 Conducted by Fawzi Haimor.
 Filmed on Sunday 23 February 2020 at Southbank Centre's Queen Elizabeth Hall.
 Full concert: https://youtu.be/84HZ_fEwD9sPosted by Chineke Foundation on Saturday, April 25, 2020